swagkarna/Backdoor-3/README.md

 # Backdoor
 **This is an advanced backdoor, created with Python.**

-The backdoor contains a ton of options like:
+The backdoor contains a lot of options like:

 Download, uploading, add/remove to startup, enable/disable task manager launch + delete + read + edit files, screenshot, sysinfo, idle time